Sydney Cord Blood Bank

 The Sydney Cord Blood Bank has collection centres and the following maternity hospitals:

-• Royal Prince Alfred Women and Babies, Camperdown
+- Royal Prince Alfred Women and Babies, Camperdown (temporarily not collecting)

 Donating mothers need to provide informed consent and agree to donate a blood sample (taken from the mother) for infectious disease screening around the time of delivery.
 Mothers also have to complete a health and travel history questionnaire to screen for infections such as Hepatitis and HIV, and for the risk of transmitting genetic disorders.
 Mothers with a history of infection or genetic blood disorders are therefore excluded from donating cord blood.
 The baby's and mother's health is monitored via follow-up contact (via phone or e-mail) around 6 months after donation.
 All the information provided remains confidential.